 8. It flushes body waste

-Water is needed in the processes of sweating and removal of urine and feces.
+Water is needed in the processes of sweating and the removal of urine and feces.

 9. It helps maintain blood pressure

-A lack of water can cause blood to become thicker, increasing blood pressure.
+Dehydration can cause blood to become thicker, which is associated with decreased blood pressure.

 10. The airways need it

 When dehydrated, airways are restricted by the body in an effort to minimize water loss.
-This can make asthma and allergies worse.
+This can worsen asthma and allergies.

 11. It makes minerals and nutrients accessible